Lauren Ares, MA, LMFT

 Jamey Baumbusch, MS, LMFT

-Area of Specialty: Gottman Method Couples Therapy, Emotionally-Focused Couples Therapy
+Area of Specialty: Gottman Method Couples Therapy, Family Therapy, Emotionally-Focused Couples Therapy

 Jamey Baumbusch is a Licensed Marriage and Family Therapist and holds a Master's degree in Marriage and Family Therapy from Purdue University Northwest.
 He works with individuals and families, and specializes in couples therapy as a Level 3 trained Gottman Method Therapist.
 In his practice, he combines the use of evidence-based models, such as cognitive behavioral therapy or family-based interventions for adolescents, with a focus on enacting and strengthening solutions.
 He is skilled at helping clients evaluate what is sustaining their problems and what are the pathways to healing and solution attainment.
 When working with couples, Jamey teaches skills for improving communication through Gottman Method techniques, and helps couples explore how their individual perspectives, emotions, and histories are impacting the couple’s functioning.
 He has experience working with premarital couples, blended and second-marriage families, and queer couples.